-Initiatives in line with the Guidelines for distributor compliance to improve ethical drug distribution
+Initiatives in line with the distribution improvement guidelines

 The company has taken steps in line with the MHLW objective of reducing medical expenses through streamlining distribution to establish a more efficient supply chain that bolsters online ordering, reduces product returns, and lowers delivery frequency.
 Particularly noteworthy is its local network initiatives.